Jared Goff: 2024 season: First seed and playoff disappointment

 On May 16, 2024, Goff signed a four-year, $212 million contract extension, with $170 million guaranteed, keeping him under contract with the Lions through the 2027 season, with an option for 2028.

-Goff opened the season on September 8 with a 26–20 overtime victory over the Rams, a rematch of the previous year's Wild Card game.
+The Lions began the season with a 26–20 overtime victory over the Rams, a rematch of the previous year's Wild Card game.
 After a two-interception loss to the Buccaneers in Week 2, Goff bounced back with a 20–13 victory over the Cardinals, completing his first 14 passes and throwing two touchdowns.
-On September 30, in Week 4 against the Seattle Seahawks, Goff went 18-for-18 for 292 yards, two touchdowns, and also caught a touchdown pass, becoming the first quarterback in NFL history to complete all his passes with at least 11 attempts.
+Two weeks later against the Seattle Seahawks, Goff went 18-for-18 for 292 yards, two touchdowns, and also caught a touchdown pass, becoming the first quarterback in NFL history to complete all his passes with at least 11 attempts.
 Following a bye, Goff led the Lions to a 47–9 road victory over the Cowboys, passing for 315 yards, three touchdowns and becoming the second quarterback to finish with a passer rating of 150+ in consecutive starts, joining Drew Brees in 2018.
-Goff then helped the Lions defeat the undefeated Vikings in Week 7, throwing for 280 yards and two touchdowns, and threw three touchdowns in a dominant 52–14 victory over the Tennessee Titans in Week 8.
+Goff then helped the Lions beat the undefeated Vikings in Week 7, throwing for 280 yards and two touchdowns, and threw three touchdowns in a dominant Week 8 52–14 victory over the Tennessee Titans.
 Goff finished October with an 80% completion rate, 680 yards, eight touchdowns, and a 149.8 passer rating, earning NFC Offensive Player of the Month honors and becoming the first Lions quarterback to win the award.